open-feature/spec/README.md

 * Java
 * JavaScript/TypeScript

-These client libraries might be automatically based on the API of the _Feature Flag Service_, e.g. if REST API or gRPC are chosen for this service.
+These client libraries might be automatically generated based on the API of the _Feature Flag Service_, e.g. if REST API or gRPC are chosen for this service.

 ## Reference implementation